roscopeco/anos/README.md

 (just a hobby, won't be big and professional like GNU-Linux®) for x86_64 PCs and RISC-V machines.

+Anos currently comprises the `STAGE3` microkernel, `SYSTEM` user-mode supervisor, and a base set of servers implementing the base of the operating system.

 It is free software licensed under the GPLv2, with similar linkage exceptions as other major free operating systems.